Tropical Storm Alberto (1994): Southwest Georgia

 Numerous county roads were flooded in Lee County due to swollen streams and creeks.
 Over 600 people were evacuated from their homes county-wide after rising waters began to flood residential areas.
 In Webster County, many roads were inundated due to the flooding of streams and creeks.
 About 1 to 5 in of precipitation fell in Dodge, Pulaski, Wilcox counties, inundating croplands along the Ocmulgee River.
 Extensive flooding was reported in much of Dooly County.
 Several bridges washed out and many roads were closed, including State Route 27 near Drayton.
 Some residential areas were flooded, resulting in evacuations.
 In Crisp County, a portion of Interstate 75 was closed due to flooding.
 A subdivision was evacuated, as well as areas around Lake Blackshear.

 In Americus, flood waters threatened 21000 acre of peanuts and other crops such as cotton and corn, while numerous streets, businesses, and homes were inundated.
 Nine people died after cars washed off of inundated roads.
 Two other fatalities occurred after flood waters destroyed a home on Lake Jackson and another after a mobile home was swept away.
 In Plains, 22.8 in of rainfall was observed.
 Several homes and businesses were inundated.
 A tractor trailer on U.S. Route 280 washed away, killing the three male occupants of the vehicle.
 Additionally, flood waters approached the home of former President of the United States Jimmy Carter, but no damage occurred.
 Standing water also covered numerous roads in Leslie.
-On Lake Corinth, a 17‑year‑old boy attempted to fix a downed telephone line, but died after his boat capsized.
+On Lake Corinth, a 17‑year‑old boy attempted to fix a downed telephone line, but failed and died after his boat capsized.